schemapress/Schema/readme.txt

 **Supported Plugins**

-Schema plugin integrates, and play nicely with (not necessarily a full integration):
+Schema plugin integrates and/or play nicely with (not necessarily a full integration):

  * Yoast SEO
+ * (AMP) Automattic's Accelerated Mobile Pages
- * AMP plugin
+ * Accelerated Mobile Pages - AMP for WP
  * WPRichSnippets
  * The SEO Framework
  * Visual Composer